RSuryaNarayan/research/index.md

 <img class="profile-picture" src="sherlock.jpg">

 I am a final year undergraduate student at the National Institute of Technology, Tiruchirappalli.
+Broadly speaking, my research interests lie in the areas of computational methods using HPC architechtures.
+Specifically, I find myself intrigued by applying these techniques for reacting flows and combustion.
+I am currently working as a visiting student researcher at [Computational Reactive Flows and Energy Lab](https://crfel.umn.edu/) in collaboration with [Prof.Suo Yang](https://cse.umn.edu/me/suo-yang), the Univerisity of Minnesota, Twin Cities, Minneapolis, USA.
+We are working on obtaining fundamental insights on cool/warm flame dynamics under supercritical turbulent conditions using large scale Direct Numerical Simulations (DNS) leveraging the [Pele suite of codes](https://amrex-combustion.github.io/).
+Paralelly, I am also engaged with the [FLAME lab](http://cds.iisc.ac.in/faculty/konduriadi/), Indian Institute of Science, alongside Prof.Aditya on a project involving non-premixed flame-dynamics in dual-mode ramjet engines.

 ## Research Interest